joshajohnson/joshajohnson.github.io/_posts/2022-09-19-robocats-keyboard.md

 ### Switches

-Switches are argueably the most important part of a keyboard, as without them you wouldn't be able to type anything!
+Switches are arguably the most important part of a keyboard, as without them you wouldn't be able to type anything!
 They come in a variety of options with different force profiles, but regardless of what switch you pick the install process is the same.

 First, grab a switch and place it in the position you want.
-Rememeber we are fitting a rotary encoder as well so consider where you want that to live as it's much taller than a switch.
+Remember we are fitting a rotary encoder as well so consider where you want that to live as it's much taller than a switch.
 In this case, I'm installing switches in 1,2,3, and an encoder in 0.
 ![place switch](35_insert_switch.jpg)

 With the switch pressed into place, flip the board over and solder the pins in.
 Repeat for the other two switches.